davekilian/primer/basic/circuits.md

 > Diagram showing the junction's input line, output line, ground line, label voltages

-Remember that the purpose of a ground is to provide an 'electron sink,' such that the voltage between the input line and the ground is approximately infinite.
-Then we can simplify this diagram by saying the voltage at the grounding line is infinite, and by comparison, the voltage at the output line is approxmiately equal to zero:
+Remember that the purpose of a ground is to provide 'infinite' voltage between the input line and the output line.
+So we can simplify this diagram by saying the voltage at the grounded line is infinite, and by comparison, the voltage at the output line is approxmiately equal to zero:

 > Same diagram, but label the voltages as infinite and zero

-Since the amount of current that exits through each line of a junction is proportional to the lines' relativ voltages, we see what happens here: all current passes through the grounding line, and (effectively) no current passes through the output line.
+Since the amount of current that exits through each line of a junction is proportional to the lines' relative voltages, we see what happens here: *all* the current passes through the grounding line, and (effectively) no current passes through the output line.

 > The original circuit-with-ground diagram, but bold the lines to show that all the current has passed to the ground